-On May 14, 2020, the Board of Directors confirmed Claudio Descalzi as Chief Executive Officer and General Manager, granting him the broadest powers for the ordinary and extraordinary administration of the Company, excluding those the Board reserved solely to itself and those that cannot be delegated by law.
+By resolution of May 14, 2020, the Board of Directors confirmed Claudio Descalzi as Chief Executive Officer and General Manager105, granting him the broadest powers for the ordinary and extraordinary administration of the Company, excluding those that cannot be delegated by law and several specific assignments that the Board reserved solely to itself, which it recently amended on January 26, 2023 ("resolution on powers of Eni's Board of Director").

-At that same meeting, the Board also confirmed, in accordance with the 2018 Corporate Governance Code for listed companies, in force at that time, that the Head of Internal Audit will report to the Board, and on its behalf, to Chairman Lucia Calvosa, without prejudice to his being functionally subject to the authority of the Control and Risk Committee and the CEO, as Director in charge of establishing and maintaining the Internal Control and Risk Management System.
+At that same meeting of May 14, 2020, the Board also confirmed, in accordance with the 2018 Corporate Governance Code for listed companies, in force at that time, that the Head of Internal Audit will report to the Board, and on its behalf, to Chairman Lucia Calvosa, without prejudice to his being functionally subject to the authority of the Control and Risk Committee and the CEO, in charge of establishing and maintaining the Internal Control and Risk Management System.
 These decisions were also confirmed on the occasion of the implementation of the Recommendations of the Corporate Governance Code.
-In addition, the Board also decided that the Chairman shall perform her duties under the By-laws as legal representative managing institutional relationships in Italy, together with the CEO.
-The Chairman was also granted the powers, provided for by the By-laws, for the identification and promotion of integrated projects and international agreements of strategic importance, shared with the Chief Executive Officer.
+In addition, the Board also resolved that the Chairman shall perform her duties under the By-laws as legal representative managing institutional relationships in Italy, together with the CEO.
+The Chairman of the Board of Directors was also granted the powers, provided for by the By-laws, for the identification and promotion of integrated projects and international agreements of strategic importance, shared with the Chief Executive Officer.